Museums in the 16th Arrondissement of Paris

 The Museum of Architecture is actually called Cité de l’Architecture et du Patrimoine.

-It has three permanent collections: one dedicated to French monumental architecture, another with copies of stained glass windows from Romanesque and Gothic churches, and the last one present models of architecture from 1850 to the present.
+It has three permanent collections: one dedicated to French monumental architecture, another with copies of stained glass windows from Romanesque and Gothic churches, and the last one presents models of architecture from 1850 to the present.

 Marmottan-Monet Museum